0x4447/0x4447-cli-node-hot-pepper/README.md

 # toSystemD

 If you work with NodeJS projects and prefer to run them on a Linux box using SystemD as the process manager.
-Then this small project will help you save time by creating the .service file for you based on the content of the `package.json` file and the location in which the CLI was executed.
+Then this small project will help you save a lot of time by creating the `.service` file for you, based on the content of the `package.json` file and the location in which the CLI was executed.

 # How to run

-Run the `tosystemd` command in the directory where you project is located, and in the end you'll get a new file with the correct SystemD configuration, for example:
+Run the `tosystemd` command in the directory where you project is located, and if all the necessary data is present in the `package.json` file, the tool will

+- generate a .service file which will be saved in the right systemD directory.
+- Then it will force systemD to reload the service files.
+- it will the start your server.
+- finally it will tell systemD to start your server every time the system boots.

+# Example .service file

 ```
 [Unit]